USS Rockdale: World War II service

 Following shakedown off Galveston, Texas, Rockdale got underway from Gulfport, Mississippi, for the Panama Canal.
 Transiting the Canal 27 July, she proceeded to Hollandia, New Guinea, where she arrived 2 September to unload her cargo.
 On 9 September she steamed for Australia, reaching Brisbane 17 September.
 She got underway for Manus Island 25 September arriving 3 October.
 Underway the next day, she made Saipan on the 10th.

 Rockdale got underway on 13 October for Okinawa where she arrived 5 days later.
 On 1 November she sailed for the Mariana Islands and operated in that island group until getting underway for the Panama Canal on 13 January 1946.
 She transited the Canal on 20 February and arrived Norfolk, Virginia, on 1 March.

 Post-war inactivation

 Rockdale decommissioned there 22 March, was returned to the War Shipping Administration on the 26th for lay-up in the James River, and was struck from the Navy List 12 April 1946.

 Merchant service

-Rockdale was sold, 11 February 1947, to Nerlof Andersens A/S, of Norway, for $693,862.00.
+Rockdale was sold, 11 February 1947, to Herlof Andersens A/S, of Norway, for $693,862.00.
 She was wrecked and scrapped in 1969.